Revenue Forecasting: 3-Step Guide

-If you have a goal of reaching $200K ARR for the year, calculate how many customers you need to acquire in order to reach your goal.
+If you have a goal to generate $200K ARR for the year, calculate how many customers you need to acquire in order to reach your goal.

 Your average revenue per account (ARPA) is $50 (6000/120).
 So you need to add about 212 new customers (10.6K/50) to reach your goal of $200K ARR.
 Based on those numbers, with a growth rate of about 5%, we can reach our goal in 12 months.

 Back to our fictional company.
-We have historicals, and it shows that we’ve grown my 7-10% MoM for the past six months.
-To avoid overestimating our growth, we’ll choose a growth rate of 8%.
+We have historicals, and it shows that we’ve grown 8-15% MoM for the past six months.
+To avoid overestimating our growth, we’ll choose a conservative growth rate of 8%.